Non-Asymptotic Sequential Tests for Overlapping Hypotheses and application to near optimal arm identification in bandit models: AYMPTOTICALLY OPTIMAL STRATEGIES FOR -BEST ARM IDENTIFICATION

 Therefore one obtains If the threshold function were chosen to be $\beta(t,\delta) = \ln(1/\delta)$ one would immediately get the upper bound $T^*_\epsilon(\bm\mu) \ln(1/\delta)$.
 However, a slightly larger threshold is needed to ensure the $(\epsilon,\delta)$-PAC property of $\epsilon$-TaS($\delta$).
 Still, the threshold defined in \eqref{RefinedThreshold} satisfies $\beta(t,\delta) \leq \ln(1/\delta) + \ln(t)$ for large values of $t$ hence Lemma~\ref{lem:Aurelien} can be applied to show that the right hand side of \eqref{Quantity} can be upper bounded by This argument can be made rigorous to prove that on every regular instance $\bm\mu$,

-in the spirit of the proof of Proposition 13 in \cite{GK16}.
+in the spirit of the proof of Proposition 13 in \citep{GK16}.
 The proof of Theorem~\ref{thm:OptimalRegular} is a bit more complex as it requires to control the expectation $\bE[\tau_\delta]$.
-It can be obtained by following similar arguments as the proof of Theorem 14 in \cite{GK16}.
+It can be obtained by following similar arguments as the proof of Theorem 14 in \citep{GK16}.

-\section{Numerical Experiments}
+\section{NUMERICAL EXPERIMENTS}

 We report results of some experiments comparing $\epsilon$-Track-and-Stop (TaS) to some state-of-the-art algorithms for $\epsilon$-best arm identification for Bernoulli distributed arms.
-These competitors are KL-LUCB and KL-Racing \cite{COLT13} and UGapE \cite{Gabillon12UGapE}.
+These competitors are KL-LUCB, KL-Racing \citep{COLT13} and UGapE \citep{Gabillon12UGapE}, briefly described below.
 For instances having a unique optimal arm, we also include $0$-TaS in our study (designed for finding the unique best arm) in order to assess the gain in sample complexity achieved when studying the $\epsilon$ relaxation.

 We experiments with two regular instances,